tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

   return await writeWordObjectToFirestore(); // <-- await for results from inner function, return results to Angular });
 ```

+Finally, if all else fails, write the result to Firestore and make a listener in your front end Angular app.
+The section on CORS errors has an example of this.

 ## Cloud Firestore `get()`, `set()`, `update()`, `delete()`